America's Newest (and Biggest) Scam

 Annnnyways, my point is that being a business owner is really hard.
 It's even harder to manage a larger firm with

-So in addition to the myriad responsibilities of running a large company in the United States, CEOs now get to enjoy being scrutinized through a completely contrived and arbitrary social scoring system that is managed by the Wall Street versions of "Karen in HR," untested, unreliable, wholly disconnected from what actually makes a company popular as an investment (profit) and subject to massive fraud and abuse.
+So in addition to the myriad responsibilities of running a large company in the United States, CEOs now get to enjoy being scrutinized through a completely contrived and arbitrary social scoring system that is managed by the Wall Street versions of "Karen in HR..." untested, unreliable, wholly disconnected from what actually makes a company popular as an investment (profit) and subject to massive fraud and abuse.

 At this point, perhaps you're starting to see the problems with ESG.
 But if not, let me twist the knife...

 First, it was basically impossible for ESG to have been introduced in the 20th century when market darlings like Exxon and Phillip Morris led the indexes and made enormous long-term profits.
 To have excluded them through a social scoring system (and many tried) would have adversely impacted, and more likely crippled, the market performance of any mutual fund adhering to an ESG strategy.
 In the 21st century, however, it's been a different story as Big Tech has ascended to the throne and dominates all indexes.